Planck 2013 results. I. Overview of products and scientific results: Summary and Conclusions

-This paper summarises the data products and scientific results of the \Planck\ satellite based on its first 15.5 months of survey operations.
-Detailed descriptions of all aspects of the \Planck\ science in this 2013 release are provided in accompanying papers (Planck Collaboration 2013 II - XXIX).
+We have summarized the data products and scientific results of \Planck's first 15.5 months of science operations.
+Full descriptions of all aspects of the \Planck\ data analysis and science results in this 2013 release are given in the accompanying papers (Planck Collaboration 2013 II -- XXXI).

-Considering that the \Planck\ satellite and its complex cryogenic payload have operated without interruption over a lifetime that is longer than initially planned by a factor of $\sim$2, and that the performance of its payload is the same or better than expected from pre-launch ground testing, we can conclude that it has been a tremendous technical success.
-And it continues in fact to operate, albeit with a reduced instrumental capability.
+\Planck\ has been a tremendous technical success.
+The satellite and its complex cryogenic payload have operated without interruption over a lifetime longer than initially planned by a factor of three, with payload performance as good as or better than expected from pre-launch ground testing.

-The 2013 release of data products from \Planck\ fulfills the promise made at the mission's inception in 1995 by delivering: (a) a set of nine well-characterised frequency maps in which systematic effects do not play the dominant role, and with sub-percent calibration accuracy across the CMB channels; (b) mapping of the temperature anisotropies of the CMB that is limited only by unresolved foregrounds down to an angular resolution of 5 arcminutes; (c) a catalogue of compact Galactic and extragalactic sources that represents an important improvement over the Early Release Compact Source Catalogue released in January 2011; (d) a list of extragalactic sources detected via the Sunyaev-Zeldovich effect, which increases by a factor of $\sim$10 the number of galaxy clusters previously detected by this technique; (e) a first-generation set of maps of diffuse foregrounds that absorb the main sources of Galactic emission - thermal dust and the cosmic infrared background at high frequencies and synchrotron, free-free, and anomalous emission at low frequencies.
+The 2013 data release fulfills the promise made at mission inception in 1995 by delivering: (a)~a set of nine well-characterized frequency maps with sub-percent calibration accuracy across the CMB channels; (b)~a map of the temperature anisotropies of the CMB limited only by unresolved foregrounds down to an angular resolution of 5\arcm; (c)~a catalogue of compact Galactic and extragalactic sources that represents an important improvement over the Early Release Compact Source Catalogue released in January 2011; (d)~a catalogue of galaxy clusters detected via the Sunyaev-Zeldovich effect, which increases by a factor of $\sim$10 the number of clusters detected by this technique; and (e)~a first-generation set of maps of diffuse foregrounds that includes the main sources of Galactic emission --- thermal dust and the cosmic infrared background at high frequencies and synchrotron, free-free, and anomalous emission at low frequencies.

-In addition to these ``promised" products, \Planck\ is providing in this release: an all-sky map of dust opacity that represents an important improvement over the best previous {\it IRAS}-based product; an all-sky map of the CMB lensing deflection field that, although dominated by noise, represents the first ever in its category; all-sky maps of the integrated emission of carbon monoxide, an important tracer of the interstellar medium; and the first measurement of the angular power spectrum of the diffuse Sunyaev-Zeldovich emission over a large part of the sky.
+In addition to these long-planned products, the 2013 release includes: an all-sky map of dust opacity that represents an important improvement over the best previous {\it IRAS}-based product; an all-sky map of the CMB lensing deflection field, the first ever in its category; all-sky maps of the integrated emission of carbon monoxide, an important tracer of the interstellar medium; and the first measurement of the angular power spectrum of the diffuse Sunyaev-Zeldovich emission over a large part of the sky.